cabarius/ToyBox/ToyBox/README.txt

     Party Editor > Stats
         Can now choose Alignment
         Can now choose Size
-    In search and pick some actions (add/remove item and spawn) now support a parameter do it up to 100 times Improved legibility of colors
+    Added Item and Ingrediant as options in Search 'n Pick In search and pick some actions (add/remove item and spawn) now support a parameter do it up to 100 times Improved legibility of colors
 Ver 1.1.6